Former All-Star catcher Darren Daulton dies at 55

 The left-handed hitting Daulton batted .245 with 137 homers and 588 RBIs in 1,161 games.
 He went to three All-Star games and led the NL with 109 RBIs in 1992.

-The long-haired Daulton was beloved by Phillies fans and respected by teammates.
+The long-haired Daulton, nicknamed "Dutch," was beloved by Phillies fans and respected by teammates.
 He policed a wild clubhouse in '93 that included Lenny Dykstra, John Kruk, Dave Hollins, Pete Incaviglia, Mitch Williams and Curt Schilling.

+"From the day that we drafted him until today, he constantly earned our respect and admiration as both a player and person," said Phillies chairman David Montgomery.
+"Darren was the face of our franchise in the early 1990's."

+Daulton is survived by his parents, Carol and Dave; brother, Dave Jr.; wife, Amanda; and his four children: Zachary, Summer, Savannah and Darren Jr.

 Comments